harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: Quick fix late in the day: the country filter was using a loose string match that was accidentally including a few rows from other regions.
 Tightened the filter to an exact match.
 - Deliverable: Country filter tightened.
 A few incorrectly included rows removed.
+## 2022-08-08 - Day 4: RFM feature construction

+- Task summary: Built the RFM (Recency, Frequency, Monetary) feature matrix today.
+Recency was computed relative to the last transaction date in the dataset, frequency as the count of distinct invoice numbers per customer, and monetary as total spend.
+All three needed log transformation before clustering because the distributions were extremely right-skewed — a small number of very high-value customers were dominating the scale.
+Plotted the transformed distributions to confirm they were reasonable.
+- Deliverable: RFM matrix built.
+Log transforms applied.
+Distributions confirmed reasonable.